yuvaprasath0709/PRODIGY_CS_02/README.md

-# Simple Image Encryption Tool (Pixel Manipulation)
+# Simple Image Encryption Tool (Binary Data Manipulation)

 ## Overview

-This project contains a Python script (`image_encrypt.py`) that demonstrates a basic image encryption and decryption technique using pixel manipulation.
-The script reads an image file, performs a bitwise XOR operation on the red, green, and blue (RGB) values of each pixel with a user-provided key, and saves the resulting encrypted or decrypted image.
+This project contains a Python script (`image_encrypt.py`) that demonstrates a basic image encryption and decryption technique by manipulating the binary data of the image file.
+The script reads an image file, performs a bitwise XOR operation on its bytes with a user-provided key, and saves the resulting encrypted or decrypted data.

 **Author:** yuvaprasath

 ## Features

-* Encrypts an image by XORing its pixel RGB values with a key.
+* Encrypts an image file by XORing its binary data with a key.
-* Decrypts an image that was previously encrypted with the same key using this tool.
+* Decrypts an image file that was previously encrypted with the same key using this tool.
 * Simple command-line interface.
-* Handles common image file formats supported by the Pillow library (e.g., PNG, JPG).
+* Operates on the raw binary data, making the encrypted image unreadable by standard image viewers.

 ## Prerequisites

 * **Python 3** installed on your system.
-* **Pillow (PIL Fork)** library installed.
-You can install it using pip:
-    ```bash
-    pip install Pillow
-    ```

 ## Usage